DRistau/ihavebeendays/PRIVACY.md

 ## Cookies

-*IBeenDays* uses Cookies to manage advertising, to understand behaviors through Google Analytics reports, and to keep your session alive.
+*IHaveBeenDays* uses Cookies to manage advertising, to understand behaviors through Google Analytics reports, and to keep your session alive.

 Cookies used on this site can be installed by the same which are